 While the enterprise of educating for intellectual virtues has much to recommend it, this enterprise can also give rise to certain questions and concerns.
 What follows is a brief explanation of several of these concerns (along with brief replies).
-See Resources or download Cultivating Good Minds: A Philosophical and Practical Guide to Educating for Intellectual Virtues to learn more about this topic.
+See Resources or order Deep in Thought: A Practical Guide to Teaching for Intellectual Virtues to learn more about this topic.

 This is an understandable concern.
 However, it turns on a mistaken view of what educating for intellectual virtues looks like.
 Importantly, educating for intellectual virtues is not something one does over and above educating for academic content and skills.
 For instance, it isn’t primarily a matter of teaching students about intellectual virtues.
 Rather, it is a matter of teaching academic content and skills in a particular way, namely, in a way that provide students with ongoing, well-supported opportunities to practice the virtues of good thinking.
 As this suggests, intellectual character education is less a matter of what one teaches and more a matter of how one teaches it.
 It involves teaching in ways that are thoughtful, active, relational, and rigorous.